mattermost/mattermost-load-test/README.md

 net.ipv4.tcp_fin_timeout=30
 ```

-You will need to restart the machines to let these changes take effect.
+You will need to restart the machines to let the changes in a) and b) take effect.

+#### c) Modify NGINX configuration

 Modify your NGINX configuration to be: